grantwill74/notes-on-algorithm-design/slides/module_6/module_6.md

 But really, this notation is about difficulty.
 If we can reduce A to B in polynomial time, then we know either that A is in the same class as B, or an easier class.
 For example, a polynomial is less than an exponential as $n$ goes to infinity.

 The $p$ means "polynomial time".
 We don't care about reductions that are so slow we don't gain anything by doing them.
-The $m$ means many to one.
-It means that our solution for problem B is not expected to be non-deterministic.
-We will give one instance of the problem.
+The $m$ means many to one (as opposed to many-to-many).
+It means that you can't generate lots of reductions and ask an oracle to choose the best one.
+We will create one instance of B for each instance of A.

 ---